Clutter-free gifts might just save your sanity this season!

 There are places where you can sponsor a family or child for Christmas or for a special wish.

-KIVA is one of my favourites for giving, I donate to KIVA each time I get a new Wonder Mom join my membership.
+KIVA is one of my favourites for giving, I donate to KIVA each time I get a new Wonder Mom joining my membership.
 It’s to help micro-businesses get set up, so they can help themselves.
 The businesses take out a microloan and then when it gets paid back to me, I put the money back in the pot so someone else can take a loan.

 And I have also adopted various animals in the past as gifts to different people.

-If space is tight or if you are just sick of the clutter at home then clutter free gifts (or at least minimal clutter) are a great way forward.
+If space is tight or if you are just sick of the clutter at home then clutter-free gifts (or at least minimal clutter) are a great way forward.

 And if you are really fed up with the clutter, then I have a great little program that isn’t a “quick fix”, instead we work on the mindset as well as the physical clutter, you can check out the Clear The Clutter Program HERE.
+Work your way through and you will get off that yo-yo decluttering nonsense and instead stay decluttered for good!

-And a few posts that might help:
+And a few other posts that might help: